Waste Warriors

 Recycling At Materialised

-- All spent print paper and cardboard tubes (cores) are reused or recycled.
+- All spent print paper and cardboard tubes (cores) are reused or recycled (approx. diverting 2.5-3 tonne per month from landfill)

-- We purchased a cardboard crusher to maximise storage space and make it more efficient to manage our recycling.
+- We purchased a Mil-tek baler to make it more efficient to manage our recycling – this machine compresses cardboard, paper and soft plastics into bales.

-- Clear soft plastics are separated and picked up weekly by Veolia.
-0.47 tonnes has been recycled in 2023*
+- Clear soft plastics and black plastics (LDPE) are separated and picked up regularly.
+0.47 tonnes was recycled in 2023*

-- 2 tonnes of materials/energy has been extracted from our waste for re-use, recycling or energy use in 2023*
+- 2 tonnes of materials/energy was extracted from our waste for re-use, recycling or energy use in 2023*

 Statistic source: EcoLogic powered by Veolia.